|

 36. elite

-a group or class of persons enjoying superior intellectual or social or economic status
+a group or class of persons enjoying superior status

 Thus, stories such as the Märchen ("Tales") collected by the Grimm brothers in Germany are folktales because they were told by the people rather than by an aristocratic elite.